-If you have a special needs child, grandchild or other member of your family, or if you yourself have a disability, you may wonder how you can create some level of financial security for that person or yourself without jeopardizing essential government benefits with special needs planning.
+If you have a special needs child, grandchild or other member of your family, or if you yourself have a disability, you may wonder how you can create some level of financial security for that person or yourself without jeopardizing essential government benefits with special needs planning and trusts.

 You may be confused about the following: